brcamp13/lostInTheWoods/README.md

 - [x] Buttons on MainActivity
 - [x] Open second activity once correct button is pressed
 - [x] Display direction choices in second activity
+- [ ] Add some style to the entire application
+- [x] Add the ability to undo a button press
+- [ ] Add the ability to reset a 'journey' while within the app
 - [ ] Get screenshots and add to portfolio site
-- [ ] Add some style to the entire application
-- [ ] Add the ability to undo a button press
-- [ ] Add the ability to delete a 'journey' while within the app
 - [ ] Put app on the Google Play Store
 ### Future:
-- [ ] Create server + database and allow for creation of user accounts
-- [ ] Allow users to save journeys
+- [ ] Allow users to save, access, and delete journeys
 - [ ] Allow users to add a tag and a note about a given saved journey
+- [ ] Do this using local storage on user device rather than using an external server + database
-- [ ] Provide an interface for all of the above that extends beyond the barebones application
+- [ ] Provide an interface for all of the above